What is a mortgage advisor?

 All of this makes the buy to let mortgage market more complex than ever for the investor to negotiate.
-Fortunately, as well as the availability of our experienced online independent buy to let mortgage advice, we have a number of tools to assist both the first time and the experienced buy to let investor.
+Fortunately, as well as the availability of our experienced buy to let mortgage advisors, we have a number of tools to assist both the first time and the experienced buy to let investor.

 Interest only mortgages, although still common in the buy to let market, and much more difficult to arrange in the residential mortgage market.

-We know which lenders will consider interest only application and on what terms.
+Your mortgage advisor knows which lenders will consider interest only mortgage applications and on what terms.
 These terms may be 100% interest only, or a part and part arrangement with one element interest only and one element on a repayment basis.